SidTheKid007/nba-analysis/README.md

 I soon realized however that these algorithms couldn't perform that well because I only took data from that season, and that size was simply not big enough.
 That's why I then went ahead and looked at a more accomplished player that has played for a while, and I analyzed his games.
 ## Lebron James Predictions
 Next, I looked at the history of one of the greatest players to play the game in Lebron, and I attempted to predict his stats.
-## Warriors Predictions
+## Lakers Predictions
-Finally, I ran some predictive analysis on the current World Champions.
+Finally, I ran some predictive analysis on my hometown team.